 I can also see details about a contact on the far right panel, which is a nice way to get context about whoever the contact is.

-Inside an email, once we have it opened and we see the whole thread of conversations, we have the ability to Use our Make affiliate link! private comments.
+Inside an email, once we have it opened and we see the whole thread of conversations, we have the ability to make private comments.

 These comments are really powerful.
 It allows us to comment and tag other people like “Hey, ProcessDriven, could you check this out?
 Do you know who this person is?”
 And we can pull others into this conversation, let them see this email, and collaborate over the result before we create a response.
 The original email, your follow-up response, and any comments are going to be visible to any team members you share that email with.

 This is basically making our email inbox collaborative, almost like a ClickUp Task.
 As the business owner, you’re probably not asking your team, “Hey, can you help me with this?” since you most likely know how to handle all of the emails in the inbox, but maybe your team does not so much.
 That’s where the comments feature really shines.